Start 2022 with a bang -- and then some

 You can also toast the new year at home with some beverages from Oliver Winery in Bloomington.
 Order at oliverwinery.com for nationwide delivery of its Creekbend Vidal Blanc Sparkling wine or try a Taste of Oliver Gift Box with a selection of six wines with glasses, a corkscrew and a branded stopper.

 Craft beer more to your liking?
 You can also raise a stein to the upcoming year.
-Pick out a pilsner, stout, lager, IPA or other variety from one of many area craft breweries, including - Byway Brewing in Hammond and One Trick Pony in Lansing.
+Pick out a pilsner, stout, lager, IPA or other variety from one of many area craft breweries, including Arrowhead Ales in New Lenox, Soundgrowler Brewing Co in Tinley Park, One Trick Pony in Lansingand Hailstorm Brewing in Tinley Park.